codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 ### Example 1: Create rule to define access to projects by teams

-This example illustrates how to create a rule that restricts access to projects, and by extension to the pipelines and builds in the same projects, to specific teams.
+This example illustrates how to create rules for projects and restrict access by teams.

 **Scenario**:
-We have two teams: DevOps and Users.
+We have two projects and we want to restrict access to them based on the tags assigned to the projects.

 We want:
-* Teams DevOps to have full permissions for projects tagged with `DevOps`
+* All teams to have Read permissions to projects with tag `shared`
-* Team User to have Read permissions for projects tagged with `shared`
+* DevOps team to have full permissions to projects tagged with `DevOps`

 **Step 1: Enable Auto-create projects for teams**:
 This option, available as an account-level pipeline setting, avoids the need to create a project for the same team.
 It automatically creates the project:
 * With the same name as the team
 * Adds a tag identical to the team name
+* Creates a project rule and a pipeline rule

+See

 1. Go to [Pipeline Settings](https://g.codefresh.io/account-admin/account-conf/pipeline-settings), and make sure that **Auto-create projects...** is enabled.

-**Step 2: Create the DevOps and Users teams**:
+**Step 2: Create the DevOps team**:
 Now we'll create the two teams, DevOps and Users.

+1. Create the DevOps team.
 See [Teams in Codefresh]({{site.baseurl}}/docs/administration/account-user-management/add-users/#teams-in-codefresh).
 1. Go to [Projects](https://g.codefresh.io/projects/).
   You'll see that we already have a project DevOps, with a tag, also DevOps.